prietop/BenchCast/README.md

 ## SPEC CPU 2017 Integration
-SPECcast is intended to be used with [SPEC CPU® 2017](https://www.spec.org/cpu2017/) and you need a legal copy to use it.
+BenchCast can be used alongside [SPEC CPU® 2017](https://www.spec.org/cpu2017/).
+If you want to use it with SPEC2017, you need a legal copy.
 Download and [install](https://www.spec.org/cpu2017/Docs/quick-start.html) your SPEC CPU 2017 (do not need to compile them yet).
 Create a git repository within your SPEC2017 folder:
 ```bash